upstox/upstox-nodejs/README.md

 # Upstox API Nodejs client
-The official Javascript node client for communicating with the Upstox APIs Upstox Node Js Library provides an easy to use wrapper over the HTTPs APIs.
+The official Javascript node client for communicating with the Upstox APIs.

+Upstox Node Js Library provides an easy to use wrapper over the HTTPs APIs.
 The HTTP calls have been converted to methods and their JSON responses.
-Moreover we provide websocket connection to get live updates from Upstox APIs.
+Moreover we provide websocket connection to get live updates of order and trade.

 ## Installation

 This module is installed via npm:

-	 npm install --save Upstox
+	 npm install --save upstox

 ## Documentation
    [Upstox API documentation](https://upstox.com/developer/api/v1/docs/)